aiidalab/aiidalab-widgets-base/docs/source/migration.rst

 2.5.x to 3.0
 ============

-Version 3.0 removes a number of legacy widgets and tightens the package's dependency floors.
+Version 3.0 removes a number of legacy widgets and updates minimum supported python version to 3.12 and ipywidgets dependency to v8.
+Number of other dependencies have been also updated as listed below.
 This section lists the changes that can break code written against ``aiidalab-widgets-base`` 2.5.x, and what to do about each of them.

-Dependency floors raised
+Updated minimum dependency versions
 -------------------------

 * **Python**: the minimum supported version is now 3.12 (was 3.9).